 “Wayside is a place of safety and support for me, especially the Aboriginal program, the mob.
 The Cross is my playground where I spend time with my partner and my friends.”

 Through a range of educational, social and recreational group-based activities, participants are encouraged to seek out their vocation, discern what ‘recovery’ means for them and focus on making their future dreams a reality by creating opportunities for themselves each day.

 Wayside’s Day to Day Living participants also have the opportunity to take part in Wayside’s Catering Club, which provides catering for meetings, cocktail functions, exhibitions and dinners.
 This initiative provides income that is directed back into our programs and services, as well as providing an opportunity for our visitors to learn new skills and gain relevant job experience.

-People with a plan can contact us at [email protected] to request access to supports.
+People with an NDIS plan can contact us at [email protected] to request access to supports.